codio-content/HTML_and_CSS-URLs_and_Links/.guides/content/Images-from-the-web-6396.md

 ![](.guides/img/flickr_share2.png)

-You have to click first "HTML Embed" then copy paste the code that is given in 2.
+You have to click first "HTML Embed" then copy paste the code that is shown in Image 2.

 This code will look something like this :